 Our social media feeds are full of them, Google’s search results often feature them and most websites have at least one these days.
 It’s official – video marketing is huge and it’s only going to get bigger.

-If you’re yet to jump on the bandwagon, this is why you need to be doing video marketing in 2019:
+If you’re yet to jump on the bandwagon, this is why you need to be doing video marketing:

 - We watch an average of an hour and a half of online video content every day